 I've had fibro for nearly 20 years but I went off any sort of treatment about 8 years ago because I wasn't finding any relief and the stress of the doctor shuffle was actually making me worse.
 Now my fibro has gotten worse and I realize I need to dive back into the treatment side of my illness and not just "deal with it" like I've been doing.
-I'm feeling overwhelmed about where to start ie. what kind of doctor, what… read more
+I'm feeling overwhelmed about where to start ie. what kind of doctor, what kind of treatments, what questions to ask and how to best describe the many… read more

 I haven't been back to see a doctor since my diagnosis, but I found a book that you may find helpful it is "The 10 best questions for living with fibromyalagia" It is full of questions you should consider asking for all sorts of problems that come up.
 It is by Dede Bonner.